I only need to complete one class to graduate. Can I participate in the Spring 2020 Commencement virtual ceremony?

 No. Students who are lacking one or more credit hours or courses, even if they expect to enroll and complete all requirements during the Summer 2020 term (or intersession between Spring and Summer), will not be eligible to participate in the Spring 2020 virtual Commencement ceremony.
 There will be no exceptions.

-Can certificate students participate in the Commencement ceremony?
+Can certificate students participate in the virtual Commencement ceremony?

-How do I confirm my eligibility for Commencement?
+How do I confirm my eligibility for the virtual Commencement ceremony?

-You are able to participate in the ceremony if you have graduated from a degree program at City Colleges of Chicago in either the Summer 2019 or Fall 2019 term, or are conditionally approved for graduation in the Spring 2020 term by March 20, 2020.
+You are able to participate in the virtual ceremony if you have graduated from a degree program at City Colleges of Chicago in either the Summer 2019 or Fall 2019 term, or are approved for graduation in the Spring 2020 term by May 27, 2020.
 You can check your eligibility in your student portal at my.ccc.edu.
 Go to: Academic Progress > Apply for Graduation > View Graduation Status.